Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Introduction

 \section{Introduction}

-Allocating a limited number of resources to satisfy different requests as they arrive is a key ingredient to many operations problems.
-For example, companies in the airline industry need to decide on whether or not to accept a certain offer for a seat at a given price, while the total number of seats are limited (\cite{talluri2006theory,ball2009toward}); in online shopping, companies can choose a limited number of products to display to when a customer browses (\cite{mcfadden1973conditional,gallego2004managing,luce2012individual}); internet search engine companies run a large auction at each time a consumer typing in keywords, where businesses place bids for their advertisements (\cite{edelman2007internet,mehta2007adwords,varian2007position}).
-Because resources are limited, making good decisions can be challenging.
-The \textit{Online Resource Allocation Problem} is a generic model that covers these problems.
-In the Online Resource Allocation Problem, at each time period a request arrives, and the decision-maker needs to decide on an action to respond in an online fashion, i.e. without knowing future requests.
-Each action generates some reward and consumes some resources.
-The total number of resources are limited, and the objective is to maximize the total reward across all time periods subject to the resource constraint.
+Allocating a limited set of resources to satisfy different requests as they arrive is a key process in many operations problems.
+For example, airlines need to decide whether or not to accept a certain offer for a seat at a given price, while the total number of seats is limited \citep{talluri2006theory,ball2009toward}; online retailers must choose which products to display to a browsing customer, taking into account inventory levels \citep{gallego2004managing,luce2012individual}; internet search engines auction off impressions to advertisers with limited budgets \citep{edelman2007internet,mehta2007adwords}.
+The \textit{Online Resource Allocation Problem} is a generic model for all of these settings.
+In the problem, requests arrive sequentially, each request consisting of multiple actions to choose from, and each action generating some reward and consuming some subset of resources.
+Actions are selected online, i.e. without knowing future requests.
+Resources are limited, and the objective is to maximize the total reward received across all time periods.
 While the Online Resource Allocation Problem is arguably ubiquitous in practice today, it may be worth highlighting a few motivating examples:

+\begin{itemize} \item {\bf Network Revenue Management:} The canonical example of network revenue management is airlines, for whom the resource to be allocated is the seats on future flights.
+This problem can be challenging as requests may involve multiple seats (e.g. group bookings, or even individuals flying multiple flight legs on a single itinerary), and can have highly varying prices due to the ever-growing number of fare classes.

-\begin{itemize} \item {\bf Assortment:} Consider an online marketplace.
-When a customer search for products on the site, the company needs to decide on a subset of products to display on each pages based on the customer's preferences.
-The customer then chooses each product with a certain probability based on different assortments shown.
-In this assortment problem, the requests are customers' searches, the set of actions are the set of possible assortments that the company can display, the reward of an action is the expected profit earned by displaying a certain assortment, and the resources are the inventories of the products.
-Therefore this assortment problem can be modelled as the Online Resource Allocation Problem.
+\item {\bf Assortment Optimization:} Consider an online retailer.
+At various moments during a customer's browsing session, the retailer chooses a set of products to display (e.g. when the customer has placed a search query, or in-cart recommendations).
+The customer then selects each product with some probability, based on their personal preferences and the assortment itself.
+In this assortment optimization problem, each opportunity to display an assortment is a request, the reward of an action is the (expected) profit earned by displaying a certain assortment, and the resources are the product inventories.